kapouer/notemplate-archive/README.md

   Root directory for the archive.
   String.
 Defaults to current page basename.
 * mangler
-	function(uri, data) return falsey or string or object or array Allows one to change path and data of each new tar file, and to add files to tar stream by returning an array of {path:p, data:d} objects.
+	function(uri, cb) return falsey or string or object or array cb.request is a facility for downloading buffered data.
+	Allows one to change path and data of each new tar file, and to add files to tar stream by returning an array of {uri:uri} objects.
+Those objects can optionally have:
-	If return value is falsey it becomes {path: uri.pathname}
-	If return value is an object its path and data values can replace the original ones.
+	- path : the path of the file in the tarball, defaults to uri.pathname without leading slash,
+	- href : the href set on the node attribute, defaults to path,
+	- data : the data is fetched using the uri if data has no value.
-	If return value is an array, entries with index >= 1 will add new files to tar stream.
+	If return value is an object or an array, it will add each entry in the tarball.
 * match
   RegExp, defaults to /.*/
 	Only matching url are processed, others are left untouched and not